smathur04/fseb_cap3/docs/production-enviroment-setup.md

 (cd bundle && zip -r ../library-microservices.zip .)
 ```

+Verification: Peek inside the zip to see what we're about to push:

 Migrations are compiled into each service's DLL by `dotnet publish`; you will not see a `Migrations` folder in the
 zip, and that is correct.
 Verify the zip has the right shape (the `Procfile` and `.platform` folder must be at the
 root, not inside a subfolder):